Latest News: Brookleigh

 7. When will the schools be built?

 The new secondary school will be developed by West Sussex County Council, with Homes England providing land for the school and making a significant financial contribution towards the cost of the facility and towards local off-site sixth form provision.
-West Sussex County Council are currently finalising their programme for the new secondary school which is targeted to open in September 2024.

 In June and July of 2021, West Sussex County Council (WSCC) ran a public consultation about how people thought the new school should be set up and who should run it.
 There were hundreds of responses recognising the need for school places in the area, with a significant number of respondees also mentioning the need for school places for children with special educational needs and/or a preference for early years places to be provided.
 It is expected that these facilities will be included in the new school.